Sjord/Sjord.github.io/_posts/2025-07-08-files-post-confusion-in-laminas.md

 If the application mixes user input with trusted data, it is going to have a hard time to determine whether a variable can be trusted or not.

 One example is when user input (from $_GET, $_POST, etc) is written directly to the session ($_SESSION).
 Since the application typically trusts all data in the session, being able to write directly the session can often bypass security controls.
-I wrote earlier about an example in [ZenCart](https://www.securify.nl/en/blog/session-poisoning-zen-cart-for-a-free-discount/).
+I wrote earlier session poisoning in [ZenCart](https://www.securify.nl/en/blog/session-poisoning-zen-cart-for-a-free-discount/) and [ZoneMinder](/2019/09/25/second-order-sql-injection-in-zoneminder/).

 Another example is when user input is mixed up with $_FILES.
 The $_FILES array contains mostly untrusted user input, but it contains one value set by PHP; `tmp_name` contains the path to the file that was just uploaded.
 Presumably, the application is going to read this or save it somewhere.
 Making it possible to write to `$_FILES` makes it possible to set `tmp_name`, and thus make the application read any file on the file system.